Knowledgeable Attorneys Discuss Insurance Payments and Personal Injury Settlements in Washington

 Counting for Contingency Fees and Liens

-Good attorneys will calculate the liens and their contingency fees in addition to future costs and your non-economic damages.
-Once this number is determined an attorney can use this to negotiate a reduced repayment to your medical insurance company.
+Good injury attorneys will calculate the liens and their contingency fees in addition to future costs and your non-economic damages.
+Once this number is determined an injury lawyer can use this to negotiate a reduced repayment to your medical insurance company.
 This is often referred to as “subrogation.”
 Many times, your attorney’s skill at negotiation of subrogation is as important as the handling of the underlying case.

 For example, if you receive a $100,000 settlement, but your health insurance company’s lien takes $50,000 of it, and your contingency fee with your attorney takes $33,333.
 That leaves you with just about $16,667 out of your settlement – barely enough to cover the rest of your costs.
 In this scenario, negotiation of the subrogation is the most critical aspect of this case.